kkots/ggxrd_hitbox_overlay_2211/README.md

 This version is adapted for Guilty Gear Xrd Rev2 version 2211 with the full featureset of the original.

 Many thanks to WorseThanYou (@worsety), without whose help this wouldn't have been possible.
-Thanks to @PCvolt for advice on framebar.
+Thanks to @PCvolt for advice on framebar and allowing to add his labtool's (<https://github.com/PCvolt/rev2-Labtool>) functionality to this mod.
+Thanks to WorseThanYou (again) for help and advice on framebar.
+Thanks to Pangaea for their BBScript database (<https://github.com/super-continent/bbscript>), which is invaluable in understanding almost everything about how the game works.
+The people who made the database seem to have reverse engineered the entire game, it's really amazing!

 ## System requirements